Mantecorso/PersonalPage/README.md

 # PersonalPage
-use Express, angular JS and bootstrap
+use Express, node JS, bower, angular JS and bootstrap